Visiting Tra Que Herb Village: A Nice Day Trip from Hoi An, Vietnam

 Tra Que is a small farming community located about 2 kilometers northeast of Hoi An.
 It’s an easy bicycle ride and a quite scenic one which involves pedaling past rice fields, glassy rivers, and lazy water buffaloes lounging in the mud.

-Visiting Tra Que Herb Village: A nice side Trip from Hoi An, Vietnam
+Visiting Tra Que Herb Village: A nice side Day Trip from Hoi An, Vietnam out into the countryside for a unique experience

 I cycled out to Tra Que not really knowing what I would find there, and I was met with a peaceful oasis where herbs grow in neat rows and where farmers work the land by hand.